futurice/secret/README.md

 # Secret

-Secret is a Python library for storing secrets.
+Secret is for storing secrets.
 Backed by Amazon Web Services: notably IAM for access policies, KMS for encryption keys and S3 for storage.

 ## Setup